SANNING RÄTTVISA KÄRLEK

 De fem länder som Sverige exporterade mest till under 2013 var Thailand, USA, Norge, Saudiarabien och Indien, som tillsammans står för 58 procent av den svenska vapenexporten.
 40 procent av svensk vapenexport gick 2013 till länder som organisationen Freedom House klassade som icke-fria (exempelvis Saudiarabien och Förenade arabemiraten) eller delvis fria (exempelvis Thailand)."

 Naturens Parti är ett svenskt politiskt parti.
 Vi arbetar för att stoppa företagen som förstör våran gemensamma planet!

 Genom att stoppa all handel med varor som producerats på regnskogsmark, tex: Sojabönor och nötkött från Brasilien, Ceylon te från Sri Lanka och palmolja från Borneo, så hinner vi rädda våra sista regnskogar!!

-Naturens Parti är det enda partiet som verkligen kämpar för att rädda planeten på riktigt, genom att stoppa företagens överproduktion.
+Naturens Parti är det politiska partiet som verkligen kämpar för att rädda planeten på riktigt, genom att stoppa företagens överproduktion.
 Vi har dom lösningarna som krävs för att stoppa miljöförstörningen och slöseriet med våra sista naturresurser, samt alla giftiga utsläpp som företagen orsakar på våran ömtåliga planet, varje dag!!!